-The Office of Library and Information Services is making Library of Rhode Island (LORI) Grants available in amounts from \$10,000 to \$50,000 to eligible libraries, library consortia and library-serving organizations to execute forward-looking projects that support the advancement of library services in Rhode Island.
-Libraries or organizations are encouraged to submit proposals that expand access to library materials and services, feature new uses of technology, expand use of library services or the role of the library in the community, or create more inclusive or accessible library services to all members of the community.
+The Office of Library and Information Services is making American Rescue Plan Act (ARPA) Project Grants available in amounts from \$10,000 to \$50,000 to eligible libraries, library consortia and library-serving organizations to execute forward-looking projects that support coronavirus response and recovery.
+Libraries or organizations are encouraged to submit proposals that expand digital access, support learning, and strengthen library services in their communities to aid recovery from the coronavirus pandemic.
+Libraries or organizations are encouraged to submit proposals that prioritize partnerships (among libraries and/or with non-library organizations), provide resources for job seekers and support workforce development, or expand digital access or learning programs for underserved populations.

-The application period is open through April 2, 2021.
-Projects must be completed in their entirety between contract execution and September 15, 2021.
+The application period is open through October 1, 2021.
+Projects must be completed in their entirety between contract execution and August 19, 2022; applications with a shorter time frame for project execution are also welcome.